-As a Phillips Education Center of Campbellsville University professor, Phillips Education Center of Campbellsville University graduate, licensed marriage and family therapist, and clinical supervisor, Clare Sobel has always been interested in the science of human communication and interpersonal relations.
+As a Phillips Graduate Institute’s Master of Marriage and Family Therapy professor, Phillips Graduate Institute graduate, licensed marriage and family therapist, and clinical supervisor, Clare Sobel has always been interested in the science of human communication and interpersonal relations.
 Clare is especially passionate about the tremendous value psychotherapy can offer to individuals who come from a wide variety of cultural backgrounds, unique personal experiences and circumstances, and differing belief systems.
 Clare feels strongly that the field of MFT is uniquely positioned to improve the lives of others because of the emphasis the field places on providing support services through the newer lens of cultural humility.
-“Cultural humility is a profound concept that allows clinicians to embark on a lifelong journey of self-awareness and self-humility that supports their best understanding and best treatment of clients different from themselves” says Sobel.
+“Cultural humility is a profound concept that allows clinicians to embark on a lifelong journey of self-awareness and self-humility that supports their best understanding and best treatment of clients different from themselves,” says Sobel.

-As a therapist in private practice, as well as Course Chair for Phillips Education Center of Campbellsville University’ Research and Diversity & Social Justice courses, Clare is excited to see not only the ever-growing emphasis on cultural humility in the practice of psychotherapy, but also cites enthusiasm for the critical growing emphasis on diversity in research.
+As a therapist in private practice, as well as Course Chair for Phillips MFT Research and Diversity & Social Justice courses, Clare is excited to see not only the ever-growing emphasis on cultural humility in the practice of psychotherapy, but also cites enthusiasm for the critical growing emphasis on diversity in research.